ritviksahajpal/geoprepare/geoprepare/docs/run.md

 4. Run `twine upload dist/<NAME_OF_TAR_FILE>` to upload the tar file to PyPI.
 5. Running step 4 will require the PyPI username and password.
 If you don't have an account, create one at https://pypi.org/account/register/.
 6. Once the upload is complete, go to https://pypi.org/project/geoprepare/ to check that the new version is available.

+### Running geoprepare
+Whether the package is installed locally or via PyPI, refer to instructions in [README.md](..%2F..%2FREADME.md) for running it.